-We expect that our existing cash and cash equivalents will be sufficient to fund our operations for at least the next 12 months.
+We expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operations for at least the next 12 months.
+We believe we will meet longer-term expected future cash requirements and obligations beyond the next 12 months by utilizing our existing cash, cash equivalents and short-term investments and through a combination of equity offerings, debt financings, collaborations, licenses and other similar arrangements.
 However, our forecast of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement that involves risks and uncertainties, and actual results could vary materially.
 We have based our estimate on assumptions that may prove to be wrong, and we could deplete our capital resources sooner than we expect.
 Additionally, the process of testing product candidates in clinical trials is costly, and the timing of progress and expenses in these trials is uncertain.
-Our future capital requirements will depend on many factors, including: the type, number, scope, progress, expansions, results, costs and timing of, our preclinical studies and clinical trials for our current and any future product candidates and the potential indications which we are pursuing or may choose to pursue in the future;
+Our ability to fund longer-term operating needs will depend on our ability to commercialize product candidates for which we may obtain regulatory approval, our ability to access the capital markets and other factors, including those discussed in Part II, Item 1A, "Risk Factors" of this Quarterly Report.